 Shorts/ Skort – Same answer as T-Shirt.

 Socks – Getting the correct socks are key for any race and like I have said for shirt and shorts, if you have socks that work, why change?
 So many options exist but for me I am a firm believer in Injinji toe socks.

 Gaiters – Are essential and they should be sewn and glued on to the shoe to guarantee that no sand can enter.
-Raidlight, MyRaceKit, WAA and Sandbaggers make versions of gaiters.
+Raidlight and MyRaceKit are both recommended.

 Rucksack – A rucksack is one of the most essential items for the race as it will hold on your kit for the duration of the event.
 Many versions exist and the type of pack you choose depends on many things: Male/ Female, Small/ Large, Tall/ Short and so on.
 Some packs just don’t work for some people.
 You also need to consider if you need a front pack to hold essential items.
 How will you drink on the go?
 How much do you plan to run in comparison to walk?
 I have some simple advice:

 - Keep the pack as small as possible, if you have a bigger pack you will just fill it.

 - Keep the pack simple – far too many packs are over complicated and messy

 - Make sure that drinks are accessible, easy to use and don’t bounce